 Data / Parameter: BFk,y

 Data unit: Tons of dry matter

-Description: Quantity of biomass residue type k combusted in the project plant during the year
+Description: Quantity of biomass residue Quantity of biomass residue type k combusted in the project plant during the year

 у

 Source of data to be used: On-site measurement

 Value of data applied 2008 (from April 15th) 214,192

 for the purpose of 2009 257,777

 calculating expected 2010 295,385

 emission reductions in 2011 325,397

 section B.5 2012 347,314

 2013 373,590

 2014 448,308

 2015 (until April 14th) 0

+Description of

-Description of measurement methods and procedures to be applied: Weight meters by truck.
-Ad quantity of dry biomass. justed by moisture content in order to determine the
+measurement methods Weight meters by truck.
+Adjusted by moisture content in order to determine the

+and procedures to be quantity of dry biomass.

+applied:

-QA/QC procedures to be applied: Measurements are crosschecked with an annual energy balance.
+QA/QC procedures to Measurements are crosschecked with an annual energy balance.

+be applied: Theasurements are crossened eked with an annual energy balance.

 Any comment:

+Data / Parameter: Moisture content of the biomass residues

+Data unit: % water content

+Description: Moisture content of each biomass residue type k

+Source of data to be On-site measurements

+used: On-site measurements

+Value of data applied 50

+for the purpose of

+calculating expected

+emission reductions in

+section B.5

+Description of

-Data / Parameter: Moisture content of the biomass residues Data unit: % water content Description: Moisture content of each biomass residue type k Source of data to be used: On-site measurements Value of data applied for the purpose of calculating expected emission reductions in section B.5 50 Description of measurement methods and procedures to be applied: Samples are collected each 2 hours and analysis is made each 4 hours in a composted sample.
+measurement methods Samples are collected each 2 hours and analysis is made each 4 hours in a

+and procedures to be composted sample.
 Mean value calculated annually.

+applied:

-QA/QC procedures to be applied: Any comment:
+QA/QC procedures to

+be applied:

+Any comment: